alljoyn/extras-webdocs/docs/contribute/project-lifecycle.md

-A Project is the organizational unit that produces one or more Services that perform a specific function within the context of the Alliance.
+A Project is the organizational unit that produces one or more Services that perform a specific function within the context of the AllSeen Alliance.
 Its use cases should be narrowly scoped, and it should do those things well.
 Projects operate within the open source model as defined by the Alliance, and are overseen by one or more Committers.
 Each Project must belong to only one Working Group.

 ### Working Group